 Sound and Feel: It turns out that sound and feel are one of the M2’s greatest strengths.
 Thanks to TaylorMade’s fluted hosel breakthrough working in tandem with the light crown material, impact is hot, light, crisp and overall very pleasing to the senses; this is unlike the Aeroburner, which delivered the distance but lacked a satisfying sound and feel.
 Also, the clear (but not jarring) feedback of the M2 means that you can quite easily identify and attempt to correct your mishits.
 Another factor that can influence the feel of the M2 fairway wood is the shaft, and while the stock TaylorMade REAX shaft is awesome, there are other custom shafts available at no extra cost for those who prefer something different.

 Where should I buy this fairway wood online?

 Aside from the TaylorMade website, you can get new M2 fairway woods in every available hand, stock shaft type/flex and standard loft at a very solid price point on Amazon (link in review overview).

 What about a used one?

-At this time, if you’d prefer to get a used M2 fairway wood at a discount, I strongly recommend checking out eBay (link in the top overview) for really valuable deals.
+At this time, if you’d prefer to get a used M2 fairway wood at a discount, I strongly recommend checking out eBay (link in the top overview) or Global Golf for really valuable deals.